ricardoquesada/unijoysticle/DOCUMENTATION.md

 <img class="" src="https://lh3.googleusercontent.com/mFqRvn15aHQGBgtxXAztYggZdZfuW5j25pDKyW7hDaVNp3BLgNDDlKC3449NrG75C80gITnOUsPxNA=w914-h1670-no" width="279" height="153" />

 After a booting it, you should be able to see a WiFi network called "unijoysticle-xxyy".
-From your iPhone's Settings, connect to it...:
+From your smartphone Settings, connect to it...:

 <img src="https://lh3.googleusercontent.com/Kkt_ynCu6Gr-lRwZIv7FD3NPJe9ThwKV7B7o-ehp1mntRX290XKERHdLl_rzuo9orh3iG9IrgRdVJg=w1242-h642-no" width="277" height="143" />